 - Use the prescribed pain medications to reduce the pain and the inflammation.

 - Apply calamine lotion to the affected area several times every day to lessen the itchiness.
-Another alternative is adding the calamine lotion to the bath water.
+Furthermore, another alternative is adding the calamine lotion to the bath water.
 Soak the body in the water for an hour.

 - Using strong antihistamines creams or lotions that contain cortisone to lessen the pain and the itchiness of the affected area.
-It also prevents inflammation.
+In addition, it also prevents inflammation.

-- Avoid being dehydrated; drink at least 10-12 glasses of water every day.
+- Avoid dehydration by drinking at least 10-12 glasses of water every day.

-- Take dietary supplements such as probiotics to improve digestion and elimination, for stable immune system and lessen the development of hives.
+- Lastly, take dietary supplements such as probiotics to improve digestion and elimination, for stable immune system and lessen the development of hives.